 - Sophos Antivirus is offered free for personal use.
-It can be downloaded by visiting: home. sophos.com/en-us/download-mac-anti-virus. aspx - Avast Security is another free alternative for Mac that offers more features than Sophos better email protection and WiFi security awareness www.avast.com/en-us/free-mac- security vulnerabilities.
+It can be downloaded by visiting: home.sophos.com/en-us/download-mac-anti-virus.aspx - Avast Security is another free alternative for Mac that offers more features than Sophos better email protection and WiFi security awareness www.avast.com/en-us/free-mac-security

+Keeping your System Updated: The easiest way for hackers to gain access to machines is through known vulnerabilities.
 A lot of the known vulnerabilities have patches that are provided by the software vendor.
-In order to keep your system secure it needs to be updated regularly.

-Keeping your System Updated: The easiest way for hackers to gain access to machines is through known